top of page

 Mostly when I crave a meat-based sauce for pasta I make a Bolognese with ground sirloin.
 Sometimes, however, only Sunday sauce will do -- even on a Friday!

-This simmered for a good three hours and is gorgeous -- San Marzano tomatoes, basil and oregano, garlic and onions, red wine...as well as beef short ribs, pork spare ribs and sweet Italian sausage.
+This simmered for a good two and a half hours and is gorgeous -- San Marzano tomatoes, basil and oregano, garlic and onions, red wine...as well as beef and Parmesan meatballs, cubed pork shoulder and sweet Italian sausage.

 1 lb sweet Italian sausage